FOR FREE PEOPLE

 In March of 2024, Ella stood at a town hall with U.S. Rep. Ro Khanna and recounted many of these incidents to get them on record.
 (Khanna said there should be “zero tolerance” for what Ella described and offered to help if the district did not respond to her complaints.)

 Ella ended her town hall speech with the advice that she gives her younger siblings: If anyone mistreats them for being Jewish, “they should come to me, not to the school.”
-Conversations with seventeen Jewish parents whose children attend public school in Northern California suggest that that is sound advice.
+Conversations with seventeen Jewish parents whose children attend public school in Northern California suggest that that is an understandable reaction.

 Since October 7 of last year, hundreds of incidents involving the harassment of Jewish K–12 students have been reported to Act Now K12, a grassroots effort to catalog and combat antisemitism in Northern California schools.
 Ilana Pearlman of Berkeley, Viviane Safrin of San Francisco, and Maya Bronicki of Santa Clara County—all mothers of Jewish children in public schools—helped spearhead the effort to track the escalating antisemitism tearing through school districts in Northern California.
 Bronicki says two hundred incidents were reported last school year in Santa Clara County alone.